Updated December 31st, 2022.

 This works very well when Mail has only one suggestion.
 It works just slightly less well when there are several matches– for example, let’s say you’re going to email your friend Jack.
 You type “j” and then you type “a” and Mail shows you a list with Jack, Jason, Janet, Janice, Jamal, Jackson, James, etc. That’s easy enough to deal with– just type a little more, and the list narrows down to the one you want.

 Where it really works very poorly is when someone you’ve written to changes his email address.
-Mail remembers the addresses of people you’ve emailed before, so even though you’ve changed the person’s name in the Address Book, Mail keeps suggesting the old address.
+Mail remembers the addresses of people you’ve emailed before, so even though you’ve changed the person’s name in the Contacts app (or, for older systems, the Address Book app), Mail keeps suggesting the old address.
 That can be a problem.

 For example, let’s say you have a friend, Joe Smith, with an email address as shown here:

 Mail will very helpfully suggest “firstname.lastname@example.org” every time you begin addressing an email with “joe.”

 Now let’s say Joe changes his email address to something a little different (or, let’s say you had it wrong all along– no wonder he didn’t write back!).
 Let’s say his new address is this one:

 You’ve changed it in the Address Book, but look what happens when you start addressing an email to Joe.
 Mail suggests both the current email address and the old one, like so:

 That’s because you used the old email address (even one time is enough to make Mail remember it).
 Obviously, it would be nice if Mail would forget about Joe’s old email address.
 Here’s how you make that happen.

 First, choose “Previous Recipients” from Mail’s Window menu as shown here: